Euan-Lang/book_share/README.md

 ### Setup

-To enable a live reload process for both the html templates and any css/js files, you will need to setup the following:
+To see any style-related changes in the browser, such as adding classes, writing stylesheet declarations, you will need to setup a **Tailwind** compile process.
+Please see details below.
+If you additionally want to enable live reload for any changes made to files in the `static` directory, please also follow the steps in the **Livereload** section below.

 #### Tailwind